Skip to Content

 7. Adélie penguin

-The tail of the Adelie penguin is a little longer than other penguins’ tails.
-The appearance looks somewhat like a tuxedo.
-They are a little smaller than most other penguin species.
+The Adelie penguin’s tail is a little longer than that of other penguins.
+Its appearance looks somewhat like a tuxedo.
+The Adelie penguin is a little smaller than most other penguin species.

-Adélie penguins usually swim at around 5 miles per hour.
-They are able to leap some 3 meters out of the water to land on rocks or ice.
+Adélie penguins usually swim at around 5 miles per hour and can leap 3 meters out of the water to land on rocks or ice.

 Another vintage penguin painting from the book ” The zoology of the voyage of the H.M.S.
 Erebus & Terror” 1844.